What is a Brachioplasty?

 What can you expect after the operation?

 Depending on your specific circumstances, there are often no sutures to be removed as dissolvable sutures are placed under the skin.
-You should limit any strenuous activity during the first 2 weeks.
+You should limit any strenuous activity during the first two weeks.
 Thereafter, you can steadily increase your activity level within the limits of discomfort.

 What are the potential risks?